By Mehdi Touzani –Lawyer at the Paris Bar. Blockchain Expert.

 If the Authority is neither accountable nor liable, it should not be able to issue a Proof of “actual Authority”, ie recognized as valid outside the ecosystem of a network in particular.

 If the Proof of Authority does not contain actual authority, it should remain at the level of a type of Proof of Work which is used to generate a secondary PoW on another system (PoW to PoW).
+It can also be a proof of stake, without further Authority than the binding power of the stake itself.
+As such, Proof of Stake can sometimes be an opportunity to corrupt the authority.

 D// Stronger Authority should embrace liability to feed a higher standard of trust.